 - a.
 The outdoor recreation program provides equipment rental and supervised trips in a variety of activities such as backpacking, camping, canoeing, kayaking, nature hiking, and rock climbing.
-It is open to men and women students, faculty members, staff members, and their spouses, and the general public. - b.
+Trips are open to students, the University community, and the general public.
+Equipment rental is available to students, faculty, and staff members with a Recreational Sports membership. - b.
 The outdoor recreation program provides an indoor climbing wall with 2,600 square feet of climbing surface for the leisure-time use of students and Recreational Sports members. - c.
-The outdoor recreation program encompasses a civic engagement program that creates opportunities for students to serve their community and support the mission of the Division of Student Affairs and the core values of the University.
+The outdoor recreation program encompasses a civic engagement program that creates opportunities for students to serve their community and support the core values of the University.
 The service projects are designed to bring awareness and give voice to social concerns that positively impact the community, educate students, and provoke action beyond graduation. - d.
-The purpose of the outdoor recreation program is to provide an opportunity for men and women to experience outdoor, wilderness activities in educationally oriented, supervised events.
+The purpose of the outdoor recreation program is to provide an opportunity for students to experience outdoor, wilderness activities in educationally oriented, supervised events.